 Alphabetical lists, which include personal information, of those interred.
 Also summary tabulations on evacuees and on total admissions and departures for each center.
 An Archives Unbound database.
 Coverage: 1944-1946.

 Political relations of states, including diplomatic and consular representation and bilateral treaties, conventions, and agreements.
-Documents from the US Department of State.
+Documents from the US Department of State, originally microfilmed as "Records of the Department of State relating to Political Relations."
 An Archives Unbound database.
 Coverage: 1930-1944.